-Nepal has only been open to Western visitors since 1951, and it is still basically a very traditional and religious society, especially in rural areas.
+Nepal has been globally connected since 1951 through diplomatic and tourism Channel.
+However, it is still basically a very traditional and religious society, especially in rural areas.
+The Nepalese are very gullible and they are humble to tourist (Guests for Nepalese).
 You will be treated very specially, but we request that you respect the local culture.
 Please consider the following points:

-* Full or partial nudity is unacceptable-wear a swimsuits or sarong when bathing outdoors;
+* Full or partial nudity is unacceptable.
+Wear swimsuits or sarong when bathing outdoors.

-* Overt displays of affection between men and women are discouraged
+* Overt displays of affection between men and women are scorned.

 * Some Nepalese like having their photo taken and others don't.
-They are usually obliging, but always ask first.
-Think, before you snap, how you feel about your privacy!
+The children and elder people usually expected some rupees for being photographed.
+So, always ask before taking pictures!

 * To be late by 15 minutes to the appointed time is considered normal. ( not always)